pivotal-cf/docs-phd-ds/installation.md

 * Default Gateway IP Address: `10.0.0.1`

 <a id="openports"></a>
-##Deploying Pivotal Cloud Foundry&reg; and Pivotal HD on Different Networks
+##Deploying Pivotal Cloud Foundry and Pivotal HD on Different Networks

-Alternatively, you could configure Ops Manager to deploy Pivotal Cloud Foundry&reg; to Network A and the Pivotal HD Service to deploy Pivotal HD clusters to Network C.  The only requirement in this case is that the two networks be able to route traffic to each other.
+Alternatively, you could configure Ops Manager to deploy Pivotal Cloud Foundry to Network A and the Pivotal HD Service to deploy Pivotal HD clusters to Network C.  The only requirement in this case is that the two networks be able to route traffic to each other.
 If a firewall is placed between the two networks, you must ensure that these ports are opened to allow unrestricted traffic between the BOSH agent and director:

 <table
     frame="void" rules="all">